ELK STACK - Elasticsearch, Logstash and Kibana Integration

 Elasticsearch allows you to store, search, and analyze huge volumes of data quickly and in near real-time and give back answers in milliseconds.
 Logstash, one of the core products of the Elastic Stack, is used to aggregate and process data and send it to Elasticsearch.
 Kibana is a data visualization and management tool for Elasticsearch that provides real-time histograms, line graphs, pie charts, and maps.

-1. This method relies on Test Data Webhook API to send data directly to elastic search using a public facing endpoint accessible over http or https.
+We integrate with ELK stack using Test Data Webhook API to send data directly to elastic search using a public facing endpoint accessible over http or https.
 This data then can be visualized using Kibana.

 Prerequisites